 And there he was, within licking distance of Lori, or so it seemed.

 Thankfully, he looked pretty satisfied…perhaps he had already met the guy we saw get out of his car to take some pictures?

 But there he was, hangin’ out…

-We sat for a good long while, admiring his long and luxurious locks, and his size (he was MAMMOTH!!!).
+We sat for a good long while, admiring his long, luscious locks, and his heft (he was MAMMOTH!!!).

-Now, after nearly eight hours spent at Addo, we could finally leave, comforted in the knowledge that we had seen THE ELUSIVE ENDANGERED DUNG BEETLE!
+Now, after nearly EIGHT hours spent at Addo Park, we could finally leave, comforted in the knowledge that we had seen THE ELUSIVE ENDANGERED DUNG BEETLE!

 Did you think it was worth the visit?
 Tell us about your experience in the comments below!